pycurl/pycurl/src/docstrings/curl_setopt.rst

 - ``SHARE`` option accepts a :ref:`curlshareobject`.

+It is possible to set integer options - and only them - that PycURL does not know about by using the numeric value of the option constant directly.
+For example, ``pycurl.VERBOSE`` has the value 42, and may be set as follows:

+    c.setopt(42, 1)

+This technique only works for integer options.

 Raises TypeError when the option value is not of a type accepted by the respective option, and pycurl.error exception when libcurl rejects the option or its value.